minio/sio/DARE-1.1.md

 encrypts each chunk separately with an authenticated encryption scheme (*AEAD*).
 Therefore every chunk is extended with a *header* and an *authentication tag* to build a *package*.
-The header is 16 bytes long and contains some metadata about the package like a version number and cipher id.
+The header is 16 bytes long and contains some metadata about the package like a version number and cipher ID.
 The data chunk itself is the package payload and is 65536 bytes long.
 The only exception is the payload of the last package which can be shorter.
 The authentication tag is also 16 bytes long.